-Prospective grantees should use these guidelines when preparing proposals for The Commonwealth Fund.
+Prospective grantees should use these guidelines when preparing proposals for the Commonwealth Fund.
 Please do not prepare a full proposal unless you have been in contact with a Fund program officer first.
-If you have not been in touch with a program officer, please submit a letter of inquiry first.
+If you have not been in touch with a program officer, please submit a letter of inquiry.

-Proposals for Board-level grants and small grants should include the following components.
+Proposals for board, intermediate, and small grants should include the following components.
 Guidelines for maximum length are shown, but brevity is encouraged.